solo-io/wasm/spec/README.md

 ### Format:

 The WASM OCI Image Spec consists of two layers bundled together:
-- A layer specifying configuration for the target runtime.
+- A layer specifying configuration for the target runtime
-- A layer containing the compiled WASM module itself.
+- A layer containing the compiled WASM module itself

 Each layer is associated with its own Media Type, which is stored in the OCI Descriptor for that layer: